 This annual event gives residents of Montreal a number of floral, vegetable, and herb seedlings for their gardens and balconies.
 Past entrants have been impatiens and begonias, echinacea (cone flowers), sage, rosemary, basil, and mint, and peppers, tomatoes, and cucumbers.
 Always included: as much compost and wood chips as you want to take.
 Bring your own bags, baskets, buckets, and a wagon to cart it all away!
 Oh, and don’t forget your ID.
 You have to prove residency in the borough in which the plants are being given.

 When?
-Well, you’ll have to check the Montreal.ca website and consult the calendar or the page for your borough, or other community listings, to find out when the “distribution” of plants is (that’s the search word to look for), but it typically happens on the long weekend in May, and for some, the weekend after that, and lastly, the first weekend in June.
+Well, you’ll have to check the Montreal.ca website and consult the calendar or the page for your borough, or other community listings, to find out when the “distribution” of plants is.
+Typically, it happens on the long weekend in May, and for some, the weekend after that, and lastly, the first weekend in June.

-I know it seems late for gettting them in the ground (last-frost date seems to be happening in April, if you’re in the city), but frankly, it takes time for the seedlings to grow up and “harden off” (acclimate to the outdoors) before they can be distributed for public planting.
-Though outdoor plants that are well-established are now as lush as can be, the seedlings I’ve planted are hardly ready for planting; the ones the Ville distributes have been started in greenhouses.
+It seems late for getting them in the ground (our last-frost date in the city seems to be happening in April), but frankly, it takes time for the seedlings to grow up and “harden off” (acclimate to the outdoors) before they can be distributed for public planting.
+Though well-established plants are now as lush as can be, the seedlings I’ve planted are barely even ready for planting; the ones the Ville distributes have been started in greenhouses.

-In the past (and not always!) it’s been the case, but you may also be able to pick up compost at other times of the year if you can get to the Eco-Centre where they produce it (for example, Complexe environnemental de St. Michel) —but only on select days, or by appointment only.
+In the past (and not always!) it’s been the case, you could pick up compost at other times of the year if you can get to the Eco-Centre where they produce it (for example, Complexe environnemental de St. Michel) —but only on select days, or by appointment only.
 It’s really at the discretion of the Ville.
 Call 311 to find out more.

 For those who are anxious to start planting already—or at any time of year—the city now has seed libraries called “Grainothèques.”
 You may have one in your borough, but if you have a library card, you can certainly come to these two locations in le Sud-Ouest: